Welcome to the Easy MTD help.

 Following this, the name of the agent appears on the Agents page and, if active, in the Agent list box in the Add Business, Amend Business, Add Taxpayer and Amend Taxpayer windows.

-*NOTE The lookup functionality is only available if Easy MTD is connected to HMRC.
+*Note The lookup functionality is only available if Easy MTD is connected to HMRC.

-- Perform the necessary amendments.
+- Make the necessary amendments.

 - Click the Save button.